 Giuseppe’s Cucina Rustica

 Start practicing this Italian phrase: “Questo hamburger è deliziosamente sorprendente!”
-Because that’s what you’ll be saying after one bite of the Kobe Beef Burger at Palazzo Giuseppe in downtown San Luis Obispo.
-We know, we know — Palazzo Giuseppe is a fine Italian restaurant.
+Because that’s what you’ll be saying after one bite of the Kobe Burger at Giuseppe’s Cucina Rustica in downtown San Luis Obispo.
+(It’s also served at sister restaurant Giuseppe’s Cucina Italiana in Pismo Beach.)
+We know, we know — Giuseppe’s is a fine Italian restaurant.
 What’s a burger doing on their menu?
-Well, Italians are known for two things: loving and eating.
-And both of those activities apply to things non-Italian, including hamburgers.
-But their Kobe Beef Burger is a little different than your average hamburger.
-First, it’s made out of 100 percent Kobe beef (duh).
-But also, it’s got an Italian twist: It’s garnished with caramelized onion, arugula, balsamic tomato and red pepper aioli.
-Add to that the house-made potato chips that come as a side and — ta-da! — you have yourself an Italian masterpiece.
+Their Kobe Beef Burger is a little different than your average hamburger.
+First, it’s made out of 100 percent kobe beef (duh).
+But also, it’s got an Italian twist: It’s garnished with sweet Maui onions, balsamic tomatoes, pepper jack cheese, arugula and red pepper aioli.
+Add a side of house-made potato chips and — ta-da! — you have yourself an Italian masterpiece.

 Old Village Grill

 In the middle of The Village of Arroyo Grande sits the Old Village Grill, a burger joint with an old school vibe.
 Inside, surrounded by wood-lined walls and old newspaper clippings is a grill capable of producing some really good burgers.
-Like the Old Village Grill, the bacon cheese burger ($7.49) is a classic.
-A brioche bun holds a 1/3 pound patty with bacon, American cheese, mayo, shredded lettuce, tomatoes, pickles, onions and Thousand Island dressing.
+Like the Old Village Grill, the Bacon Cheese Burger is a classic.
+A brioche bun holds a third-pound patty with bacon, American cheese, mayo, shredded lettuce, tomatoes, pickles, onions and Thousand Island dressing.
 The charbroiled flavor of the burger is what really makes it.
-If you want a new school take on a burger, check out the Pastrami Cheese Burger ($7.69) or the Cajun Blue Cheese Bacon Burger ($7.49).
-They even have Gardenburgers if meat isn’t your thing.
-For the complete throwback experience, tack on a malt shake ($3.44).
+If you want a new-school take on a burger, check out the Pastrami Cheese Burger or the Cajun Blue Cheese Bacon Burger.
+They even have a Gardenburger if meat isn’t your thing.
+For the complete throwback experience, tack on a malt shake.

 Got a hankering for a unique burger in downtown Pismo Beach?
 Stop by Chop Street.
-The burger selection is small but surprising: the Down South comes with smoked mozzarella, cilantro and chipotle-ginger barbecue sauce; the Luau includes spiced pineapple chutney, bacon and grilled onion; and the Caribbean features mango salsa and manzano chile peppers.
+The burger selection is small but surprising: the Down South comes with smoked mozzarella, cilantro and chipotle-ginger barbecue sauce; the Luau includes spiced pineapple chutney, bacon and grilled onion, and the Caribbean features mango salsa and manzano chile peppers.
 Not so adventurous?
-Try the Chop Classic burger — it’s Chop Street’s basic burger option, but with white cheddar, onion compote and house-made Chop sauce, it’s far from boring.
-Best of all, the burgers boast thick, meaty patties, fresh produce and made-from-scratch toppings.
+Try the Chop Classic burger — it’s Chop Street’s basic burger option, but with white cheddar, onion compote and housemade Chop sauce, it’s far from boring.
+Best of all, the burgers boast thick, meaty patties, fresh produce and from-scratch toppings.

-Years ago, Orcutt Burgers decided to open a northern outpost right next door to Burger King in Grover Beach.
+Years ago, Orcutt Burgers decided to open a northern outpost right next to Burger King in Grover Beach.
 At the time, it seemed like a bold move.
-But after tasting one of their burgers, it becomes clear that the Whopper is no match.
-In fact, Orcutt Burgers might be the best thing to ever come out of Orcutt.
-(Although, to be honest, it doesn’t appear there’s much competition.)
+But after tasting one of Orcutt Burgers’ offerings, it’s clear that the Whopper is no match.
 Sure, the burgers seem straight-forward — they’ve got your typical lettuce, tomato, pickles, onion and Thousand Island on a sesame seed bun — but the char-grilled beef patty kicks them up a notch.
 For a few extra bucks, you can make your burger a “Value Pack,” which includes a soda and a platter (this is not an exaggeration) of french fries.